 Crafting a Resume that Stands Out from the Crowd

 Your résumé should illustrate accomplishments beyond what colleges see in a transcript and highlight experiences you weren’t able to mention in an essay or application form.

+Step 1: List everything you’ve done.
 What have you accomplished during your high school career?
 Awards, honors, leadership roles, community service projects, skills, talents, work experience, etc. – write it all down.

+Step 2: Decide what should go into your résumé.
 Once you have everything written down, cut down the text until what you have left are your most impressive accomplishments and roles.
 This is where a counselor, teacher, or parent could help you decide what to ultimately include in your final draft.

 Step 3: Format your résumé - A general rule is to keep your entire résumé on one page (two pages, at the most).

 Step 4: After you have a draft, review and revise it.

 Finally, ask a counselor, teacher, friend, or parent to review your résumé.
 Use helpful feedback when you are making revisions.

 Your Checklist – How Not to Be Overwhelmed